CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for more than 15 million users.

 It's much the same story with the mobile apps.
-The CyberGhost site links you to each app store, and you download and install the apps in the usual way.
+The CyberGhost site links you to the relevant app store, and you download and install the apps in the usual way.

 This approach has some advantages – it's secure and gives you a high level of control over how each connection works – but if you're just hoping to download 89 standard OpenVPN configuration files, get ready for disappointment.
 There's a lot of setup work to do.

-A Smart Rules panel is far more useful, and gives you an unusual level of control over how the client works.
-Most VPNs have an option to launch when Windows starts, for instance, but CyberGhost also allows you to connect to your preferred server, and automatically launch a particular app, such as your default browser in incognito mode.
+The app's Smart Rules panel gives you an unusual level of control over when the client launches.
+Most VPNs have an option to launch when Windows starts, for instance, but CyberGhost also allows you to choose a preferred server, and then launch a particular app, such as your default browser in incognito mode.

-There's even more flexibility in the Wi-Fi Protection panel, where CyberGhost allows you to decide exactly what happens when you connect to new networks.
-You can have the client automatically connect to the VPN if the network is insecure, for instance; never connect if it's encrypted; perform custom actions for specific networks (always protect at home, never protect at work), or simply ask you what to do.
+There's even more flexibility in the Wi-Fi Protection panel, where CyberGhost allows you to decide exactly what happens when connecting to new networks.
+You can have the client automatically connect to the VPN if the network is insecure, for instance, or never connect if it's encrypted, or indeed perform custom actions for specific networks (always protect at home, never protect at work) – or simply ask you what to do.